Destination Door County

 Day 2 | Manitowoc to Sturgeon Bay

 This morning, on our tour of Milwaukee, we see historic Third Ward, the lakefront, stop at North Point Lighthouse, pass the breweries and on through the Old World Third Street neighborhood ending with a tour at the Harley-Davidson Museum.
 Lunch today will be at MOTOR, on the Harley-Davidson campus.
-This afternoon we learn about Wisconsin’s rich maritime heritage at the Wisconsin Maritime Museum.
-Adventurous folks can take a guided tour of the sub and those less adventurous can see the video tour and visit the museum.
+This afternoon we learn about Wisconsin's rich maritime heritage at the Wisconsin Maritime Museum.
+We have a virtual sub tour and visit the museum.
 We continue on to Sturgeon Bay, where we check into our hotel for a 3-night stay.
-(B,L)
+(B,L,D)

 Day 3 | Washington Island

 This morning a local guide will join us to narrate the boat ride as well as our entire visit to Washington Island.
 Stops include the Washington Harbor, School House Beach, Farm Museum and Stav Church.
-Lunch on the island allows time for a little shopping at Mann’s Mercantile.
-This afternoon we ride the ferry back to the mainland and visit the Ephraim Lavender Shop.
+Lunch on the island allows time for a little shopping at Mann's Mercantile.
+This afternoon we ride the ferry back to the mainland and visit Bjorklunden Chapel.
 Dinner tonight will be at a local Sturgeon Bay Supper Club.
 (B,L,D)

 Day 4 | Door County